wernight/docker-qbittorrent/README.md

 It is probably a good idea to add `--restart=always` so the container restarts if it goes down.

-You should change `6081` to some random  port number (also change in the settings).
+You can change `6081` to some random  port number (also change in the settings).

 _Note: For the container to run, the legal notice had to be automatically accepted.
 By running the container, you are accepting its terms.
 Toggle the flag in `qBittorrent.conf` to display the notice again._